kubernetes/community/contributors/design-proposals/resource-management/device-plugin.md

 the following functions:
   * ListAndWatch: The device plugin advertises a list of Devices to Kubelet and sends it again if the state of a Device changes
-  * `Allocate`: Called when creating a container with a list of devices
+  * `Allocate`: Called during pod admission, this call sends the list of device for each container (a list of list of devices).

 ![Process](device-plugin.png)